By raising our voices together, we can influence public policy.

 Learn more about MJFF’s public policy priorities and share with others who may want to get involved.

-Print this document and take it to local events to encourage others to get involved.
+Print this flyer and take it to local events to encourage others to get involved.

-See how our community is making a difference in Washington.
+See how our community is making a difference on Capitol Hill and in states across the country.